 Highly Qualified Employees

 As Associated Press analysis of data collected for the U.S. Department of Education shows out of the 39 states reporting, Wisconsin was tops in the nation for having the most highly qualified public school teachers.
 According to the report, highly qualified teachers teach 100% of Wisconsin's public school classes.
 "Highly Qualified" means that in core curricular areas, the teacher meets all of the requirements of state licensing and preparation laws.
 The School District of New London mirrors the state average of highly qualified educators.
-Contact Director of Teaching and Learning, Kathy Gwidt, with any questions or additional information on teacher qualifications.
+Contact Dr. Kathleen Gwidt, District Administrator, with any questions or additional information on teacher qualifications.

 To date, the School District of New London has invested over five million dollars in computer infrastructure, hardware, software, and training.
 We have over seven miles of fiber optic cable connecting our buildings within the city of New London and wireless radio transmission connections to both Readfield and Sugar Bush schools.
 All buildings operate off the same district wide computer system of file servers, communication tools, and both instructional and administrative software packages.

 We will be accountable and work together to...

 - Provide a safe, secure, nurturing environment